HSA-Libraries/Bolt/README.md

 +	6400 Series (6450)
 +	6xxxM Series

-<strong><em> AMD Radeon™ Rx 2xx Graphics </em></strong>
-+ R9 2xx Series
-+ R8 2xx Series
-+ R7 2xx Series

-Compiled binary windows packages (zip packages) for Bolt may be downloaded from the <a href="http://developer.amd.com/tools-and-sdks/opencl-zone/opencl-libraries/bolt-c-template-library/">Bolt landing page</a> hosted on AMD's Developer Central website.
+Compiled binary windows packages (zip packages) for Bolt may be downloaded from the <a href="http://developer.amd.com/tools-and-sdks/heterogeneous-computing/amd-accelerated-parallel-processing-app-sdk/bolt-c-template-library/">Bolt landing page</a> hosted on AMD's Developer Central website.

 ## Examples